jcavera/subjective_time/data/README.md

 | <H hours gmt                         | fifteen hundred hours gmt
 | a day in <M                          | a day in september
 | don't forget her birthday in <N      | don't forget her birthday in december
-| <O=100-1000 a strange portal         | five hundred twenty six kilometers south of a strange portal
+| <O=100-1000 a strange portal         | five hundred twenty six kilometers southwest of a strange portal
 | go to <P and kiss a stranger         | go to five o'clock and esplanade and kiss a stranger
 | <R=20-100 minutes until they realize | forty seven minutes until they realize
 | generally <S                         | generally winter
 | a random day in <Y                   | a random day in two thousand twenty five
 | in the timezone of <Z                | in the timezone of los angeles
 | the <d of the month                  | the twenty second of the month
-| time for the event about <e to start | time for the event about transhumanism to start
+| time for the event about <e to start | time for the event about martial arts to start
 | <h hours local time                  | seven hundred hours local time
 | close to <i o'clock                  | close to three o'clock
 | <h hours <m minutes                  | twenty hundred hours fifty seven minutes
-| <H hours <n minutes gmt              | thirteen hundre hours forty two minutes gmt
+| <H hours <n minutes gmt              | thirteen hundred hours forty two minutes gmt
 | nearly <i <p                         | nearly two p.m.
 | their <r=5-15 anniversary            | their seventh anniversary
 | happy <s=spring\|fall equinox        | happy fall equinox